-- b.
-Permanent Relief May Be Possible With Relaxation of "Pay-Go" The Tax Policy Center's analysis of the Presidential Rules. that candidates' proposals concluded the tax estate tax provisions of the Obama plan (\$3.5 million exemption and 45% rate) would reduce estate and income taxes about \$284 billion over 10 years (2009-2018).
-A report dated January 28, 2009 by the Center on Budget and Policy Priorities indicates that a \$3.5 million exemption and 45% rate would cost about \$609 billion over the ten year period from 2012-2021 compared with what would transpire under current law.
-Under the Obama plan, 8,000 estates would be taxable in 2011 (or about 0.3% of decedents).
-The \$284 billion or \$609 billion cost over the various "ten-year windows" important in scoring (which are often the cost of tax legislation) seems daunting in face of the "pay-as-you-go" (or "pay-go") position of the House of Representatives over the last several years that tax legislation must be revenue neutral or be offset by other spending cuts.
-This is true particularly in light of the fact that other tax relief measures (such as relief from the alternative minimum tax) seem to have a higher priority However, in light of the current than estate tax relief. national economic crisis and the need to stimulate the economy, the "pay-go" rules are gone and this might be a window for "permanent" estate tax relief without immediate revenue raisers to offset the revenue loss. - c.
+The \$284 billion or \$609 billion cost over the various "ten-year windows" (which are often important in scoring the cost of tax legislation) seems daunting in face of the "pay-as-you-go" (or "pay-go") position of the House of Representatives over the last several years that tax legislation must be revenue neutral or be offset by other spending cuts.
+This is true particularly in light of the fact that other tax relief measures (such as relief from the alternative minimum tax) seem to have a higher priority than estate tax relief.
+However, in light of the current national economic crisis and the need to stimulate the economy, the "pay-go" rules are gone and this might be a window for "permanent" estate tax relief without immediate revenue raisers to offset the revenue loss.

+- c.
 Other Estate and Gift Tax Legislative Changes?
 Rumors are circulating wildly about other possible changes (that might come in a later tax package if a straightforward permanent \$3.5 million exemption and 45% rate is passed in the near future, as suggested in the Wall Street Journal article). - (i) GST Qualified Severance.
 The qualified severance rules enacted in 2001 are scheduled to sunset in 2011.
 Extending the severance rules is very important and is not controversial, but the extension has not been addressed in most of the various estate tax proposals over the last several years. - (ii) Portability.
 Portability of exemptions between spouses simplifies planning.
 Many clients may not need bypass trusts or re-titling of assets to avoid wasting a spouse's available exemption.
 It would simplify planning needed to utilize fully the first decedent-spouse's \$3.5 million exemption in states that have decoupled and would impose a state death tax on fully funding a bypass trust with the federal exemption amount.
 (However, the portability provision in the PETRA proposed legislation several years ago did not include portability of the GST exemption.)
-The portability concept seems to have legs in Congress - but this will be a revenue issue.
+The portability concept seems to have legs in Congress but this will be a revenue issue.
 There is a significant income tax cost associated with portability because the assets that might otherwise be left into a bypass trust could instead be left to the surviving spouse and receive a step-up in basis at the deaths of both spouses.